NabeelMohideen/Tamildhool.net_Notifier/README.md

 $ pip install -r requirements.txt
 ```

-4. Add your discord webhook URL to `webhook_url` variable and show URL to `url` variable
+4. Add your discord webhook URL to `webhook_url` variable and the show URL to `url` variable

 5. Run Script
 ```sh